We may earn a commission when you click on the affiliate links in this post.

 - In a medium-sized mixing bowl, combine all meatball ingredients.

-- Pan fry meatballs in large skillet until completely cooked through.
+- Form into balls.
+Pan fry meatballs in large skillet until completely cooked through, or bake at 400°F for 15-20 minutes.
+Set aside.

 For the sauce:

-- Reduce heat to a simmer and add sour cream, Worcestershire sauce, and salt and pepper.
-Add meatballs and heat until hot (but not bubbling).
+- Reduce heat to a simmer and add Dijon mustard, Worcestershire sauce, thyme, salt and pepper.
+Add meatballs.
+Simmer for 15 minutes.

 - Remove from heat and serve over cooked egg noodles.